Norse settlements in Greenland

+Despite their disappearance, Denmark–Norway, apparently believing the Norse settlements had still survived, continued to claim sovereignty over Greenland despite the lack of contact with the Norse.
+In 1721, Denmark–Norway sent a missionary expedition to Greenland, with the intent to reinstate Christianity among descendants of the Norse settlers; however, no Norse were found, and the missionaries instead baptized the Inuit inhabitants.

 Historical record

 The sources on the settlement of Greenland are sparse.
-The main sources are the Íslendingabók by the scholar Ari Thorgilsson, the Landnámabók (the land seizure book) by an unknown author, but probably with Ari's involvement, the anonymous Grænlendinga saga (Saga of the Greenlanders) and the also anonymous Saga of Erik the Red.
-But there is also information about the inhabitants of Greenland in other works; these are: the Flóamanna saga (Story of the People of Flói), the Einars þáttr Sokkasonar (Story of Einar Sokkason), the Króka-Refs saga (Story of Fox the Cunning), a more novelistic tale from the 14th century, the Fóstbrœðra saga (The Story of the Oath Brothers), the story of Olaf Tryggvason in the Heimskringla, the Konungs skuggsjá, and Adam of Bremen.
+The main sources are the Íslendingabók by the scholar Ari Thorgilsson, the Landnámabók (the land seizure book) by an unknown author, but probably written with Ari's involvement, (Note: Both German in '.) the anonymous Grænlendinga saga (Saga of the Greenlanders) and the also anonymous Saga of Erik the Red.
+But there is also information about the inhabitants of Greenland in other works; these are: the Flóamanna saga (Story of the People of Flói), the Einars þáttr Sokkasonar (Story of Einar Sokkason), the Króka-Refs saga (Story of Fox the Cunning), a more novelistic tale from the 14th century, the Fóstbrœðra saga (The Story of the Oath Brothers), (Note: German version in '.) the story of Olaf Tryggvason in the Heimskringla, the Konungs skuggsjá, and Adam of Bremen.